 We, from time to time, modernize and upgrade our management systems.
-In particular, we launched new financial management systems in fiscal 2022 that are designed to modernize and enhance our financial systems infrastructure and cost accounting practices through minimizing manual processes, increasing automation, and providing enhanced business analytics.
-Implementation and operation of the new systems required significant investment of human and financial resources.
-With the implementation of these new systems, we incurred additional expenses and experienced certain one-time impacts to profitability related to the roll-out and operation of the new financial systems, including costs related to training.
-In addition, any significant difficulties in the operation could have a material adverse effect on our ability to fulfill and invoice customer orders, apply cash receipts, place purchase orders with suppliers, and make cash disbursements, and could negatively impact data processing and electronic communications among business locations, which may have a material adverse effect on our business, consolidated financial condition, or results of operations.
-We also face the challenge of supporting our legacy systems and implementing necessary upgrades to those systems to support routine government and financial audits while and after we implement our new systems.
+In particular, we launched new financial management systems in fiscal 2022 designed to modernize and enhance our financial systems infrastructure and cost accounting practices through minimizing manual processes, increasing automation, and providing enhanced business analytics.
+Operation of the new systems required significant investment of human and financial resources.
+With the operation of these new systems, we have incurred additional expenses and experienced certain one-time impacts to profitability related to the roll-out and operation of the financial systems.
+In addition, any significant difficulties in the operation could have a material adverse effect on our ability to fulfill and invoice customer orders, which may have a material adverse effect on our business, consolidated financial condition, or results of operations.
+We also face the challenge of supporting our legacy systems and implementing necessary upgrades to those systems to support routine government and financial audits while operating our new systems.